hexops/devlog/_posts/2022-01-29-zig-hashmaps-explained.md

 var v = try my_hash_map.getOrPut(key);
 if (!v.found_existing) {
-    // We inserted an entry, specify the new value v.value_ptr.* = "my value";
+    // We inserted an entry, specify the new value
+    // This is a conditional in case creating the new value is expensive v.value_ptr.* = "my value";
 }